UP gets 2nd earth station for Doordarshan kendra, 3 more FM relay stations | Business

 With these three relay centres, 50 lakh people of Etawah, 35 lakh of Lakhimpur Kheri and 25 lakh of Nanpara area will be benefitted, said Thakur. ''Our brothers and sisters living on the other side of the border (Nepal) who want to see and hear programs in our language will also be benefited,'' he added.

-The FM relay centres will also be established in the Rampur, Sultanpur and Maharajganj districts within three months, the I&B Minister said.
+The FM relay centres will also be established in the Rampur, Sultanpur and Maharajganj districts within eight months, the I&B Minister said.

 Stating that Prime Minister Narendra Modi re-established the power of All India Radio through his “Man ki Baat” programme, Thakur said the I&B ministry is committed to promoting local art and culture.